 - Regular free teleseminars/webinars that include a special offer at the end

 - Multiple joint ventures with other bloggers and the recruiting of affiliates

 Which marketing strategies will you focus on?

-Begin with the end in mind and work backwards
+Begin with the end in mind and work backward

-Now put those steps into a priority order and create a process you can follow.
+Now put those steps into priority order and create a process you can follow.

 - Which steps are dependent on others?